linuxkidd/ceph-log-parsers/README.md

       -v bucketsummary=1
-          If provided, provides an output below the OSD data summarizing the OSD counts for each successive bucket branch above the OSD ( example: host, rack, row, root )
+          If provided, provides an output below the OSD data summarizing the OSD counts for each successive bucket branch above the OSD ( example: host, rack, row, root ) Default is 1 if 'osdtree' is defined.

+      -v osdhisto=1
+          Provides a column per OSD in the time histogram showing initial 'slow request' entries incurred by that OSD during the time interval.
+          Default is disabled because this can make VERY wide spreadsheets

       NOTE: These options MUST be specified **BEFORE** the ceph.log file, otherwise they will be ignored

  * For items which are average, these are summed and averaged over the measurement interval The measurement is reported at the beginning of the interval measurement period